afratetlay/store-name/README.md

 - All text in this project was written by the developer.

-### Media

-#### Images
-- The card images of the young superheroes were from [Shutterstock](https://www.shutterstock.com/).

-### Acknowledgements

-Special thanks to:
-- Mentor - Adegbenga Adeye, who has supported me through the project.

 #### Disclaimer
-The content of this website is for the milstone project 2.

 Thank you for taking your time to read this and if you haven't please have a go at the game.